humanmade/altis-security/docs/limit-login-attempts.md

 ### Lockout Method

 Setting to determine which method should be used to lock users out.
 Valid values are: `ip`, `username`, or `ip,username`.
 Defaults to `ip`.

+### Whitelisted IPs

+Setting to allow for whitelisting of IPs against the limit login functionality.

 ## Enable/Disable